shy1132/VacuumTube/README.md

 VacuumTube is an unofficial wrapper of YouTube Leanback (the console and Smart TV version of YouTube) for the desktop, with a built-in adblocker and minor enhancements.

+## What exactly is this?

 It is **not** a custom client, YouTube Leanback is an official interface.
 This project simply encompasses it and makes it usable as a standalone desktop application.

+YouTube Leanback is just an HTML5 app, and so you *can* just use it in your browser by going to https://www.youtube.com/tv, but they intentionally block browsers unless it's one of their console or TV apps.

+You can technically bypass this by spoofing your user agent, but it isn't the same experience you'd get on a console or TV as it doesn't support controllers outside of the official app, and it's just a much more involved process to get it working.

+VacuumTube solves all of this by wrapping it with Electron, pretending to be the YouTube app, implementing controller support, and overall making it a much better experience than just using it in your browser and spoofing your user agent.

 ## Installing